 How to make Olive Garden Chicken Gnocchi

-It is straightforward to make this Olive Garden Chicken Gnocchi soup recipe.
+Making this Olive Garden Chicken Gnocchi soup recipe is straightforward.
 You will find that all of the ingredients are very common in your average grocery store.
 We think it is easiest if you gather all of your ingredients before you start preparing the soup.
 This way, you will have everything on hand to get started.

 First, you will sauté the vegetables in butter over medium-high heat.
 Then, add some flour and cook that through.
 You will then add the half-and-half and chicken broth.
 Please bring it to a low boil, then reduce the heat to a simmer.